Frequently Asked Questions About Product Review

 Does OMRI have an expedited application process?

 No. The best way to have your application reviewed quickly is to submit a complete application.
 This includes submitting completed forms and all supporting documentation for the final product and each ingredient as specified in the Application Kit.
 Complete applications are processed as quickly as possible in the order in which they are received.
-Applicants are encouraged to contact the OMRI Application Specialist at (541) 343-7600 X 105 or at firstname.lastname@example.org prior to submitting their application packet to confirm that the application is complete.
+Applicants are encouraged to contact the OMRI Application Coordinator at (541) 343-7600 X 105 or at firstname.lastname@example.org prior to submitting their application packet to confirm that the application is complete.

 How should I present my completed application packet to OMRI?